aaswne/aswinkrishna-portfolio/README.md

 ### Prerequisites

-Make sure you have installed:
+Ensure you have the following installed:

-* Node.js (v18 or later)
+* Node.js (v18 or higher)
 * npm

 ### Installation